Health Plan and Insurance Information

 El Paso, TX 79998

-If you are not covered by the SHP, you must check with your medical insurance or HMO policy to determine the extent of your coverage while abroad.
+If you are not covered by the Student Health Plan, you must check with your medical insurance or HMO policy to determine the extent of your coverage while abroad.
 Be sure to ask if your health plan will pay for emergency evacuation by an air ambulance.

 If your insurance has territorial exclusions or if Medicare covers you, consider purchasing travel insurance that will pay for transportation to a U.S. hospital in case of illness or serious injury.